-This Requirement is considered as a red flag.
+This Requirement is considered as a red flag applied at the Entity, the Post Harvest and the Production Unit.
 Any non-compliance (scoring 0 on the checklist) results in a mandatory Action Plan to address the issue.

-- ILO Convention 29 (1930) Forced Labour - ILO Convention 105 (1957) Abolition of Forced Labour
+- ILO Convention 29 (1930) Forced Labor - ILO Convention 105 (1957) Abolition of Forced Labor